se-edu/se-book/cppToJava/misc/javaFX/text.md

 <div id="body">

 JavaFX is a technology for building Java-based GUIs.
-Previously it was a part Java itself, but has become a third-party dependency since then.
+Previously it was a part of Java itself, but has become a third-party dependency since then.
 It is now being maintained by [OpenJDK](https://wiki.openjdk.java.net/display/OpenJFX).

 Refer to the [_JavaFX tutorial_ @SE-EDU/guides](https://se-education.org/guides/tutorials/javaFx.html) to learn how to get started with JavaFX.